 Knowing that God offers very real gifts to his family through the Divine Service, we would encourage children of all ages to worship with their families.
 Jesus encouraged his disciples to have faith like a child, and there is much that we can learn from the simple way that our children worship alongside us.
 Check out an article on this topic here.

 In the narthex you will find bags of quiet toys for your children to enjoy during worship.
 There are also children’s worship bulletins available weekly with activities for older children to use.
-We do offer a nursery during the 10:30am service for children under 4 years of age.
 We also have children’s messages on the first and third Sundays of the month.